 John le Carré biography

-Le Carré's work is in many ways a critical and reasoned response to the lurid sensationalism of the James Bond genre of spy writing - his heroes are three-dimensional, their engagement with the world altogether more realistic and their circumstances markedly unglamorous.
-He is widely hailed as writing some both the most literary and philosophically oriented of spy novels of the 20th century.
+Le Carré's work is in many ways a critical and reasoned response to the lurid sensationalism of the James Bond genre of spy writing.
+His heroes are three-dimensional, their engagement with the world is more realistic, and their circumstances are markedly unglamorous.
+There is little of the action thriller in his stories, no high-tech gadgetry and only a limited degree of violence; the drama comes primarily in the intensive mental activity of his protagonists.
+In some novels, such as A Small Town in Germany, almost the entire story unfolds in the form of dialogue between the major characters.
+Le Carré is widely hailed as writing some of the most literary and philosophically significant genre fiction of the 20th century.

 In 2005, the film The Constant Gardener was released, based on his novel.
 The story is set in slums in Kibera and Loiyangalani, Kenya.
 The situation affected the crew to the extent that they set up the Constant Gardener Trust in order to provide basic education around these villages.
 Le Carré is a patron of the charity.